miniblog/engine/doc/content/document-spec.md

 ## Body

 The remainder of the file *may* be the body (full textual content) of the Thing.
 Miniblog does not allow for a body in all [types of content](content-types.md).
 If present, though, the body *must* be separated from the front matter by at least one blank line.
-The body can be formatted using [GitHub-flavoured Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
+The body can be formatted using [GitHub-Flavoured Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 [Next: Content Types &rarr;](content-types.md)